Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Pirates have posted a mark of 5-1.
+- In four games over the last 10 matchups when favored by oddsmakers, the Pirates have a record of 2-2.

-- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their foes are 6-3-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over five times.

-- The Pirates have gone 4-3-0 against the spread over their past 10 contests (seven of those matchups had a spread listed by bookmakers).
-Pittsburgh and its opponent have finished above the over/under in three consecutive games, with the average total established by oddsmakers being 9.2.
+- The Pirates have four wins against the spread in their last six chances.

 Pirates Betting Records & Stats